dmitrybelyakov/ansible-localcloud-mysql/README.md

 `mysql_port` - optional.
 Port to listen for connections on.
 Defaults to standard 3306.

-`firewall_open` - optional.
+`mysql_firewall_open` - bool, optional.
 Whether to open TCP connections to certain ports on the firewall.
-Disabled by default.
+Defaults to False.
 This option together with mysql_users allows you to enable remote connections.

 `mysql_users` - optional.
 A dictionary of users and their connection credentials and privileges.
 Use this to create users as well as enable remote access.
 A simple user definition can look like this: